When Can Child Sit in Front Seat in Ontario? | Age & Safety Rules

 Is it illegal to have 6 passengers in a 5-passenger car in Ontario?

 In Ontario, the Highway Traffic Act (HTA) does not prohibit having more than five people in a car.
 There are certain exceptions to the rule, though.
 For example, if you are transporting children under the age of 13, you can have up to seven people in your vehicle.
-In addition, if you are driving a van or SUV that is designed to seat more than seven people, you can have up to 10 people in your vehicle.

 So, while it is not illegal to have six passengers in a five-passenger car in Ontario, there are some circumstances where it is not recommended.
 If you have any questions about the HTA or how it applies to your situation, contact a local police officer or licensed legal professional for guidance.